 Bushfire Hazard Reduction work can be carried out without consent in very limited circumstances.
 Clearing of your land is not generally considered to be bushfire hazard reduction if you do not have written approval from the Rural Fire Service.

-You need Council approval before building any structure on your land including those that you may want to use when camping on a property such as a concrete slab, shelter/carport or rainwater tank.
+You will need Council approval before building any structure on your land including those that you may want to use when camping on a property such as a concrete slab, shelter/carport or rainwater tank.
 Trees and vegetation cannot be removed, pruned or damaged for the purpose of camping or building of any structures.